jf-gallo/clean-swift-vip/README.md

 For service response _data parsing_, I used swift's [Decodable](https://developer.apple.com/documentation/swift/decodable) protocol which is neatly integrated into Alamofire via __responseDecodable__

-Each web service class is initialized with a __Generic__ Decodable class which will returned _async_ via completion handler.
+The web service class binds a __Generic__ Decodable class which will returned _async_ via completion handler.

 ## Future Enhancements
 I will work on moving user interface to SwiftUI and Combine instead of Interface builder.
 And from there...